We’ve gathered the best Italy travel tips to help you plan your next trip; here’s everything you need to know before

 If you don’t want to pay full price for your accommodation or if you prefer to avoid major crowds, oftentimes you can find a hotel, hostel or campground in a nearby town.

 A trip to Italy is not complete without visiting one of this country’s most beautiful wine regions.
-Villa Nuba offers romantic villas and apartments tucked away in the countryside of Umbria and is only a 15-minute walk to the medieval center of Perugia.
+Villa Cozzano is set in Pozzuolo in the Tuscany Region — in a restored 17th-century building surrounded by 28 hectares of olive groves and vineyards.

 9.)
 Train travel tips